This spiced apple cider is a delicious take on classic mulled cider.

 Ingredients & Substitutions

-- Sweet Apple Cider: sometimes called fresh cider or soft cider) is fresh pressed, unfiltered, unsweetened apple juice.
-Substitute with a "fresh pressed" apple juice, like the one from Tropicana.
+- Sweet Apple Cider (fresh cider or soft cider): This is fresh-pressed, unfiltered, unsweetened apple juice.
+Substitute with a "fresh-pressed" apple juice, like this one from Tropicana.

 - Cinnamon Sticks: Adding whole sticks adds flavour to the cider without the grittiness that you would get from ground cinnamon.

-- Whole Star Anise: adds a sweet licorice flavour to the cider.
+- Whole Star Anise: This beautiful spice adds a sweet licorice flavour to the cider.
 Substitute with nutmeg or allspice.
-(Optional)
+You can learn more about star anise if you're not familiar with it.

 - Orange Slices: adds a burst of sweet citrus flavour to the cider. (optional)